bitwiseray/pxline-v2/README.md

 ## Full-Stack Chat App

-This is a **hobbyist** project for a full-stack chat application built using Node.js, Express.js framework, and Ejs for front-end templating.
+This is a **hobbyist** project for a full-stack chat application built by very "professional and experienced devs" using Node.js, Express.js framework, and Ejs for front-end templating.

+### Note
+Please note this app is in it's very early stages and is not stable to use at the moment.

 ### Features